Search Results for

 where you specify the version that introduces the schema changes with the ForceVersion property.

-From AL Project (Invoke-AlProjectBuild
+From AL Project (Invoke-AlProjectBuild)

-), you need to update gocurrent.json to include the AppMetadata.json file:
+If you are using Update Service Workspace (or Invoke-AlProjectBuild), you need to update gocurrent.json to include the AppMetadata.json file:

 {